-Even the ways in which patients and others ask for and receive protected health information (PHI)—known as release of information (ROI)—have changed commensurately with evolving expectations.
+Release of information, or the way in which patients and others ask for and receive protected health information (PHI), has also changed during the last couple of years.
 Consider the ease with which we request and receive bank statements or credit reports, for example.
 We’ve all grown accustomed to information requests that yield a rapid turnaround time with minimal effort required.
-Now, those expectations have entered the world of ROI.
-Thankfully, digital ROI makes satisfying them possible.
+Now, those expectations have entered the world of release of information (ROI).
+Thankfully, digitizing the ROI process allows for rapid turnaround time and for patients and doctors to access their medical records when they need them.

 What is digital ROI?

 Digital ROI is the use of technology to request and release PHI as appropriately authorized.
 This means various types of requesters (e.g., patient, payer, health plan, law firm, life insurance company, government agency, or record retrieval vendor) can request information electronically.
-Then, providers fulfill those requests electronically as well.
-There’s no time-consuming exchange of paper documents or uncertainty about whether requests were received.
+From there, providers can fulfill those requests electronically.
+Due to digitization, there is no time-consuming exchange of paper documents or uncertainty about whether requests were received.
 Instead, application program interfaces (API) seamlessly pull information from one system and push it to another, and multi-factor authentication keeps that information secure.

-Like many digital processes, digital ROI relies on natural language processing (NLP) and AI.
-Both of these technologies augment ROI specialists’ capabilities, enabling them to ensure compliance while also improving the requester experience.
-That’s because NLP and AI streamline straightforward requests so ROI specialists can focus on complex tasks that require intensive patient interaction, phone calls to requesters, or other steps to validate.
+Like many digital processes, digital ROI relies on AI-driven natural language processing (NLP) and optical character recognition (OCR).
+Both technologies augment ROI specialists’ capabilities, enabling them to ensure compliance while also improving the requester experience.
+When paired with APIs, NLP and OCR streamline straightforward requests so ROI specialists can focus on complex tasks that require intensive patient interaction, phone calls to requesters, or other steps to validate.

 Why is ROI compliance important during this evolution?